Sushmita Sen recalls the incident when a 15-year-old boy tried to harass her

-Former Miss Universe and actor Sushmita Sen has opened up about the time when a fifteen-year-old boy misbehaved with her.
+Sushmita Sen is known for grace and the actor has always remained poised in front of her audience.
+The actor recently opened up about the time when a fifteen-year-old boy misbehaved with her.
 She spoke about the incident at a recent event in Mumbai, where she was asked to comment on the issue of women’s safety in the country.

 Sushmita Sen said, “So many times people think we don’t encounter things like misbehaviour because we have bodyguards.
 Let me tell you, even with ten bodyguards around, we are dealing with a crowd of at least a hundred men who have often managed to misbehave with us.”